voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 These winner-take-all elections [entrench a polarizing two-party landscape](/2017/03/06/how-to-move-past-two-parties/).

-But in liquid democracy, when 51% of voters choose the same delegate, exactly 51% of the voting power flows to them.
+But in a liquid democracy, when 51% of voters choose the same representative, exactly 51% of the voting power flows to them.
 And alternative candidates keep a voice proportional to their supporters.

-This means that a liquid democracy can include many more perspectives than our current electoral system allows.
+This means that a liquid democracy can include many more perspectives than our current electoral process allows.

 ---------